 Why Adaptive Yoga?

-"Adaptive Yoga is a holistic practice the benefits everybody, especially those living with movement disorders."
+"Adaptive Yoga is a holistic practice that benefits everybody, especially those living with movement disorders."

 Every class is packed full of